Patriots' Robert Kraft cleared of charge in massage parlor sex case

 FLORIDA DECISION LIKELY CLEARS PATS OWNER OF SOLICITING SEX

-New England Patriots owner Robert Kraft got a soliciting sex charge against him dropped Thursday.

 Last month, the Florida 4th District Court of Appeal found that Jupiter police violated the rights of Kraft and nearly two dozen other men when they secretly installed video cameras inside massage rooms at the Orchids of Asia Day Spa in early 2019.
-The court then blocked use of the video footage at trial.
+The court then blocked the use of the video footage at trial.

 Kraft’s attorneys filed a motion Monday asking the recordings be destroyed and that the NFL owner would be willing to pay the state’s cost if anyone challenges a destruction order.